ahmedsamirio/stackoverflow-analysis/README.md

 * What non degree education (online courses, bootcamps, etc..) do data scientists focus on?
 * Is salary the reason of job dissatisfaction or are there other reasons?

+For detailed answers of these quesiton you can read [this](https://ahmedsamirio.github.io/StackOverflow-Analysis/) blog post, or continue reading for a summary of the project findings.

 ## How to use this
 The repository contains as jupyter notebook and html for easy viewing.
 The charts are also available in the imgs directory.